How to Hire Across the GCC Without a Local Entity: The 2026 Guide

 Suppose you want to place a sales lead in Dubai and a delivery consultant in Riyadh, and you have no entity in either country.
 Setting up two companies would mean months of incorporation, licensing and banking before anyone starts.
 Through an EOR the path is different.

-For the UAE hire, the EOR issues a MOHRE-compliant contract, files the labour approval and work permit, sponsors the employee’s residency visa, and sets up wage protection system payroll.
+For the UAE hire, the EOR issues a MOHRE-compliant contract, files the labour and residency approvals as sponsor, and sets up wage protection system payroll.
 It also checks how the role sits against Emiratisation expectations for your headcount profile, so you are not caught out later.
-For the Saudi hire, the EOR issues a contract under Saudi labour law, registers the employee with GOSI, arranges the work visa and iqama, runs wage protection payroll, and confirms your position against the relevant Nitaqat/Saudisation band.
+For the Saudi hire, the EOR issues a contract under Saudi labour law, registers the employee with GOSI, completes the government registrations as sponsoring employer, runs wage protection payroll, and confirms your position against the relevant Nitaqat/Saudisation band.
 Both hires can typically be productive within weeks rather than months, and you manage them as your own team while the EOR carries the employer-of-record obligations in each country.
 Because government charges and salary levels differ between the two markets, the combined cost is quoted per engagement — there is no single Gulf-wide figure, so ask for a tailored quote covering both roles.

 Hiring through an EOR vs setting up your own entity

-The same logic that applies globally applies here, sharpened by the visa dimension.
+The same logic that applies globally applies here, sharpened by the sponsorship dimension.

 Many companies use an EOR to enter the Gulf quickly and compliantly, prove the market, then incorporate once the team justifies it.
 Auxilium supports both stages, including company formation when the time comes.
 The economics of each are set out in our guide to EOR cost; because government charges and scope vary by country, the specifics for your situation are best confirmed with a tailored quote.